 BOARD OF DIRECTORS

 Sarah Atenhan was born and raised in Oak Park, IL – the hometown of Frank Lloyd Wright, Iman Shumpert, and Betty White, to name a few!
 She trained in flamenco, ballet, modern, improvisation, Pilates, and jazz techniques at the Academy of Movement and Music under the direction of Stephanie Clemens.
-Sarah continued her dance studies with Lucy Riner at Oak Park and River Forest High School and Lou Conte Dance Studio, home to Hubbard Street Dance Chicago.
+Sarah continued her dance studies with Lucy Riner at Oak Park, River Forest High School, and Lou Conte Dance Studio, home to Hubbard Street Dance Chicago.

 Carla was born and raised in Puerto Rico, the youngest of three.
 She was involved in performing arts at a young age.
 From ballet to hip-hop to pop, to theater and singing in choirs, she has always nurtured her creative side.
 After completing her Bachelor’s Degree in Business Administration and Marketing in PR, she relocated to the USA in 2006, living in Florida before moving to Nashville in 2013.

 After watching pop artist P!nk’s aerial performance at the 2010 Grammy Awards, she fell in love and knew that one day she would find a space to learn and practice aerial dance… that space is now Satellite Dance!